istio/ztunnel/Development.md

 To get traffic to work you may need to adjust the IPs in localhost.yaml and start processes in the pod netns.

+You can also do `make build FEATURES="--features testing` and use `./out/rust/debug/ztunnel` instead of `cargo run ...`

 ### In-pod mode with istiod on kind setup

 Run ztunnel on from your terminal.
 With istiod and workloads running in KinD.
 This works on Linux only.